Health and Travel Alerts Learn More Left arrow

 Boquerones

-Anchovies are a popular dish around the coast and may come in different forms on a tapas menu.
+Anchovies are a popular Spanish dish around the coast and may come in different forms on a tapas menu.
 “En vinagre” means “in vinegar”, which provides a tender, tangy mouthful, often pungent with garlic.

 Boquerones can also come coated in a light batter and deep fried, deliciously crispy and intended to be eaten in a single mouthful—or several mouthfuls—once you start.